Green-Software-Foundation/if/website/docs/05-models/shell.md

 ## Implementation

 To run the model, you must first create an instance of `ShellModel` and call its `configure()` method.
 The `configure` method takes `executable` as an argument - this is a path to an executable file.
-Then, you can call `calculate()` to run the external model.
+Then, you can call `execute()` to run the external model.

 ```typescript
 const outputModel = new ShellModel();